Former Australian netball team captain Liz Ellis AM has represented Australia more times than any other netball player.

-In 2007, Liz donated some of her netball memorabilia to the National Museum of Australia.
+Ellis donated netball memorabilia to the National Museum of Australia in 2007.
 The collection includes representative uniforms and a flag souvenired from the 1998 Kuala Lumpur Commonwealth Games.

-Key developments in the history of the sport include:
+Key developments in the history of netball include:

 - A new form of basketball is developed in the United States in 1871

 - Women's basketball is introduced to England in 1890

 - Immigrant teachers bring the game to Australia, with the first recorded game recorded in Australia in 1897